 Utah Ice Castles is a wonderful attraction, almost like Disney’s Frozen in real life.
 Both kids and adults love them!

 Midway Utah Ice Castles are just outside of Salt Lake City in Utah’s Heber Valley.
-Basically between Salt Lake City and Park City.
+Basically between Salt Lake City and Park City depending on which road you take (one is often closed because of ski resorts on the way).

-Last few years they were location right outside Homestead Resort, but from 2022 it’s moved from the Homestead Resort in northwest Midway to Soldier Hollow Nordic Center in southwest Midway.
+Last few years they were located right outside Homestead Resort, but then moved from the Homestead Resort in northwest Midway to Soldier Hollow Nordic Center in southwest Midway.

-Since we’ve been living in Utah we got to visit Utah Ice Castles twice so far and planning on re-visiting next year as well.
+Since we’ve been living in Utah we got to visit Utah Ice Castles twice so far.

 How Long Do the Utah Ice Castles Stay Open?